How To Diagnose Bipolar Disorder Symptoms Using The DSM-5 Criteria

 Through an online therapy platform, clients can fill out a questionnaire upon signing up to get matched with a therapist who has experience treating their symptoms or condition.
 In addition, clients can choose between phone, video, or live chat sessions, allowing them control over how they receive guidance.

 In some cases, clients may worry online formats for treatment are less effective.
 However, research suggests the opposite.
-A recent study showed that some therapeutic therapies for bipolar disorder are associated with positive outcomes when administered online.
+A recent study showed that some therapeutic interventions for bipolar disorder are associated with positive outcomes when administered online.

 Takeaway